jimmieego/reading-notes/Design/Responsible-responsive-design.md

 **Mobile first**: Start small and layer in more complex layout as space permits.
 This helps prioritize content.

 A mobile-first responsive stylesheet begins with styles that are shared across all experiences, forming the foundation of the smallest screen layout.
 These styles are followed by a series of mostly `min-width` media queries to scale that layout up to greater viewport sizes and pixel depths.

+### Use Modernizr to run feature tests

+When Modernizr tests run, the framework retains a JavaScript property, stored on the globally available `Modernizr` object, of that test's name that equals `true` if it passes or `false` if it doesn't.